B1nus/scratchdown/README.md

 You also need selenium: ```pip install selenium```.

 # Debugging
-Firstly there is one massively helpful tool for debugging.
-That is making the browser emulator visible.
+A helpful tool for debugging is making the browser emulator visible.
 Go into the file *geckodriver.py* and comment out this line ```firefox_options.add_argument("--headless")```.
 There are comments above this line to make it easier to spot.

 There is a known issue with this code.
 That is the way it waits for sites to load.
 Currently this is implemented through calls to ```time.sleep()``` which is prone to errors since every computers loading times are different.
 In the calls to functions ```geckodriver.selenium_login()``` and ```geckodriver.raw_html()``` you can change these times through arguments.
 The calls to these functions are located in *scratchdown.py*.
 Try increasing the wait times and see if it solves the problem.